iterative/dvc.org/content/docs/studio/create-view.md

 Click on the `Configure` button, and you will be redirected to the GitHub page to install and authorize the DVC Studio GitHub app.

+> Note that you do not have to authorize DVC Studio on all the repositories in
+> your GitHub organization.
+You can limit access to only those repositories
+> which you want to use with DVC Studio.